IIIF/api/source/api/presentation/2.0/index.md

   * Receive a set of manifests, such as search results, for rendering.
   * Visualize lists or hierarchies of related manifests.
   * Provide navigation through a list or hierarchy of available manifests.

+As such, it is _RECOMMENDED_ that collections have `metadata` and `description` properties to be displayed by the client such that the user can understand the structure they are interacting with.
+If a collection does not have these properties, then a client is not required to render the collection to the user directly.

 Note that the recommended URI pattern prevents the existence of a manifest or object with the identifier "collection".